lutsen/lagan/README.md

 ==========

 - Lagan tries to be as simple as possible (but not simpler)
-- Configuration and editing are seperated
+- Configuration and editing are separated
 - All configuration is done by code
 - Content can be edited with a web interface
 - Lagan is built on proven open-source PHP libraries